falaque/langchain-examples/README.md

 # LangChain Python Tutorials

-This repository contains my learning projects from the Udemy course on LangChain.
+This repository contains my learning projects from the [Udemy course on LangChain](https://www.udemy.com/course/langchain/).
-Each folder represents an independent project, with its own README and requirements.
+Each folder represents an independent project, with its own README.

 ---